3ls-it/openai-assistant/README.md

 in-session memory, which is not persistent accross chats.
 To provide a chat history, we log the chat dialogue.
 At the start of each new chat, the chat history file is uploaded.
-You will see that when the assistants object is instanciated, the tools 'file_search' and 'code_interpreter' are loaded.
+You will see that when the assistants object is instantiated, the tools 'file_search' and 'code_interpreter' are loaded.
 See:
 https://platform.openai.com/docs/assistants/overview
 At the time of this writing, the Assistants API is still Beta.